stebr/incubator/ui/popover/README.md

 		content: The content to show in the popover.
 		target: A wrapped node collection or event to which to apply the offset.
 - hide: Hides the popover instantly.
-- hideWithDelay: Hides the popover given a delay or the default delay.
-Arguments: delay
 - update: Updates the options of the widget.
 If 'offset' or 'placement' are reset, the popover will update the positionable plugin too.
 Arguments: options